junesirius/junesirius.github.io/_posts/Supernatural/2024-09-03-SPN-Rewatch-records.md

 Sam almost finishes three trials and almost dying.

 Cass is cheated by Metatron (and disbelieve Naomi), the spell casts all angels fall to Earth.
 Cass' grace is taken by Metatron.

+### S09E01

+Gadreel tricked Dean to believe he is Ezekiel and let him inside Sam to try to fix Sam.

+### S09E09

+Gadreel is tricked by Metatron, killed Kevin, left with Sam's body.

+### S09E11

+In order to kill Abaddon, Crowley tricked Dean to take the Mark of Cain (both not know the consequence).

 ## Enochian